rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 From the definition of inner sections:

 * Not associating sectioning nodes with their own sections guarantees that the section hierarchy is acyclic.
-That is, because a section never is a subsection to itself.
+That is because a section never is a subsection to itself.
 Which is because a parent section always has more content nodes than any of its inner sections.